k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 - User, their credentials, and their association to roles are not stored at Fabric and by that empowering the organization access control capabilities.
 Note that roles themselves - their definitions and associated permissions are managed by Fabric.

-- The credentials, that Fabric uses for acquiring users' information from LDAP, are encrypted at the Fabric's configuration.
+- The credentials, that Fabric uses for querying users' information from LDAP, are encrypted.